apache/incubator-datalab/README.md

 -----------------------------
 # Physical architecture <a name="Physical_architecture"></a>

-The following diagram demonstrates high-level physical architecture of DLab
+The following diagram demonstrates high-level physical architecture of DLab in AWS

 ![Physical architecture](doc/physical_architecture.png)

+and in Azure

+...

 ## Main components

 -   Self-service node (SSN)
 -   Edge node
 -   Notebook node (Jupyter, Rstudio, etc.)
+-   Data engine cluster
--   EMR cluster
+-   Data engine cluster as a service provided with Cloud

 ## Self-service node (SSN)

 Creation of self-service node – is the first step for deploying DLab.
 SSN is a main server with following pre-installed services:

 -   DLab Web UI – is Web user interface for managing/deploying all components of DLab.
-It is accessible by the following URL: http://SSN\_Public\_IP\_or\_Public\_DNS
+It is accessible by the following URL: http[s]://SSN\_Public\_IP\_or\_Public\_DNS
 -   MongoDB – is a database, which contains part of DLab’s configuration, user’s exploratory environments description as well as user’s preferences.
 -   Docker – used for building DLab Docker containers, which will be used for provisioning other components.
 -   Jenkins – is an alternative to Web UI.
-It is accessible by the following link: http://SSN\_Public\_IP\_or\_Public\_DNS/jenkins
+It is accessible by the following link: http[s]://SSN\_Public\_IP\_or\_Public\_DNS/jenkins

 ## Edge node